-Please refer to the school's equalities policy for further guidance available from the School Office.
+Please refer to the school's equalities policy for further guidance from the school office, teachers shared resources and the school website.

-10. Conduct outside work
+Conduct outside work

-Care should be taken by staff to avoid any conflict of interest between activities undertaken outside school and responsibilities within school.
-In no case should outside activities bring the school into disrepute.
+Care must be taken by staff to avoid any conflict of interest between activities undertaken outside school and responsibilities within school.
+In no case should actions or activities undertaken outside of work (including but not limited to relationships and social media contact with children, young people, and vulnerable adults) bring the school into disrepute.

 Staff must disclose any misconduct or alleged misconduct made against them, including any incidents arising from alternative or additional employment outside of this school.
-Disclosure must be made to the DSL/Headteacher, Jane Baker, without delay, after which consideration will be given to the relevance or otherwise of the misconduct to their role in the school.
+Disclosure must be made to Jane Baker, Headteacher without delay, after which consideration will be given to the relevance or otherwise of the misconduct to their role in the school.